 The Financial Action Task Force (FATF) is the global body in charge of Anti Money Laundering (AML) regulations.
 It is an inter-governmental body that sets the standards for countries to develop and update their laws to combat money laundering and terrorism financing across the globe.
 FATF consist of 39 members, the European Commission, the Gulf Cooperation Council, and 37 member jurisdictions that are responsible for global AML frameworks and guidance.

-In the US, the Bank Secrecy Acr (BSA) and the USA Patriot Act form the foundation of Anti Money laundering and Counter terrorist financing.
+In the US, the Bank Secrecy Act (BSA) and the USA Patriot Act form the foundation of Anti Money laundering and Counter terrorist financing.
 They both mandate financial institutions to screen customers against government databases, conduct appropriate due diligence and report suspicious activities.

 For Europe, AML Is guided by several legislative directives, the most recent of which is the Sixth Anti Money Laundering Directive (6AMLD) passed on the 2nd of December, 2018.